tonicebrian/sbt-avro/README.rst

     addSbtPlugin("com.cavorite" % "sbt-avro" % "0.3.2")

+And don't forget to include the settings line in ``build.sbt`` for the task to be activated during the build cycle

+    sbtavro.SbtAvro.avroSettings

 Scope
 =====
 All settings and tasks are in the ``avro`` scope.
 If you want to execute the